foods are high in iron for toddlers

 • Eggs

-Eggs are a great source of iron, especially the yolks.
+Eggs are a successful source of iron, especially the yolks.
 They’re versatile and can be boiled, scrambled, or made into an omelet.
 For a fun twist, try making egg muffins with vegetables and cheese.
 To ensure your toddler gets enough iron from eggs, serve them with iron-rich vegetables like spinach or broccoli.

 • Liver